When your child’s heart is broken, a mom is there to pick up the pieces.

 Tell him he is special, and the right girl will see that, too.

-Breaking up is usually rough for the one who is dumped, but as a mom, I can try to soften the blow for my son by supporting him.
+The first heartbreak is usually rough for the one who is dumped, but as a mom, I can try to soften the blow for my son by supporting him and showing compassion.
 I hope to teach him to be smart in his future relationships.
 I will strive to help him understand that meanness should not be a part of any relationship, even from the cutest girl he has ever met in his life.

 And above all, I’m here for him no matter what to help protect and support his sweet heart.